pauradev/pages/pages/01.Blog/03.Art-resources/31.common-mistakes-image-editing-for-print/.revs/20180830-144829/default.md

 <iframe src="https://www.youtube.com/embed/qyOkoVUPB9g" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe>

-If you'd like even more information on color profiles, take a look at our article, [The Difference Between RGB and CMYK](/blog/art-resources/the-difference-between-rgb-and-cmyk).
+If you'd like even more information on color profiles, take a look at our article, <a href="https://printaura.com/difference-between-RGB-and-CMYK" target="_blank">The Difference Between RGB and CMYK</a>.
 <h3>3.
 Sizing Incorrectly</h3>
 This is a big one!
 It is hard to visualize the size of your design on a computer screen, so it's no surprise that it is common for people to submit designs that are incorrectly sized for one reason or another.